rackerlabs/genestack/docs/infrastructure-gateway-api.md

     kubectl rollout restart deployment cert-manager -n cert-manager
     ```

-    !!! tip
-        Helm install does not automatically upgrade the crds for this resource.
-To upgrade the crds you will have to manually install them.
-Follow the process from :  [Upgrade CRDs](https://docs.nginx.com/nginx-gateway-fabric/installation/installing-ngf/helm/#upgrade-nginx-gateway-fabric-crds)

     **Finally, create the shared gateway resource**

     ```shell
     kubectl kustomize /opt/genestack/base-kustomize/gateway/nginx-gateway-fabric | kubectl apply -f -
     ```

-    !!! note
+    **Optionally, Add Custom Listeners**

-        Following these instructions will deploy a generic gateway using a
+    By default, a generic Gateway is created using a hostname of `*.cluster.local`.
-        hostname of *.cluster.local.
-To add specific hostnames/listeners to
+    To add specific hostnames/listeners to the gateway, you can either
-        the gateway, you can either create a patch or update the gateway yaml
+    create a patch or update the gateway YAML to include your specific
-        to include your specific hostnames and then apply the patch/update.
+    hostnames and then apply the patch/update.
+Each listener must have a
-        Each listener must have a unique name.
-An example patch is below; a
+    unique name.
+An example patch file you can modify to include your own
-        full example can be found in `etc/gateway-api/gateway-patches.json`.
+    domain name can be found at
-        ```json
-        [
-            {
-                "op": "add",
-                "path": "/spec/listeners/-",
-                "value": {
-                    "name": "keystone-https",
-                    "port": 443,
-                    "protocol": "HTTPS",
-                    "hostname": "keystone.example.com",
-                    "allowedRoutes": {
-                        "namespaces": {
-                            "from": "All"
-                        }
-                    },
-                    "tls": {
-                        "certificateRefs": [
-                            {
-                                "group": "",
-                                "kind": "Secret",
-                                "name": "keystone-gw-tls-secret"
-                            }
-                        ],
-                        "mode": "Terminate"
-                    }
-                }
-            }
-        ]
+    `/etc/genestack/gateway-api/gateway-patches.json`.

+    **Modify and apply the patch**:

+    ```shell
+    sed -i 's/your.domain.tld/<YOUR_DOMAIN>/g' /etc/genestack/gateway-api/gateway-patches.json
+    kubectl patch -n nginx-gateway gateway flex-gateway --type='json' --patch-file /etc/genestack/gateway-api/gateway-patches.json
     ```
-        With the patch file created, you can apply the patch as follows:

-        `kubectl patch -n nginx-gateway gateway flex-gateway --type='json' --patch-file keystone-patch.json`

 === "Envoyproxy"